make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

     I had a TRS-80.
   - If I wanted to play a video game,
     I had to write one myself.
+  - Eventually I wrote one.
-  - It took me a whole summer,
+  - It took me all summer,
-    but eventually I wrote one.
+    but it gave me an appreciation
+    for mathematics
-  - I gained a much better appreciation for mathematics and that's what helped me through courses like math and science.
+    which is what helped me get through courses at school like math and science.

 # Game premise